-- School-based counseling services your child is encouraged to directly contact a UPCS counselor by coming into the counseling office during school hours and making an appointment to speak with a counselor.
+- School-based counseling services your child is encouraged to directly contact a UPCS counselor by coming into the front office during school hours and making an appointment to speak with a counselor.
 The counseling office can also be reached at 805-482-4608.
-Our UPCS counselor support students by providing individual sessions, group or parent consultations whenever a student is having a difficult time due to academic stress, transition to changes in their environment, or social concerns, including isolation.
-Counseling services, whether provided by our UPCS or by an outside provider listed in this section, are voluntary. - Special education services if you believe your child may have a disability, you are encouraged to directly contact a Mrs. Solorzano at 805-482-4608 to request an evaluation. - Prescription medication while on campus if your child requires prescription medication during school hours and you would like assistance from School staff in providing this mediation to your child, please contact a Ms. Sandy at 805-482-4608.
+Our UPCS counselors supports students by providing individual sessions, group, or parent consultations whenever a student is having a difficult time due to academic stress, transition to changes in their environment, or social concerns, including isolation.
+Counseling services, whether provided by our UPCS or by an outside provider listed in this section, are voluntary. - Special education services if you believe your child may have a disability, you are encouraged to directly contact Mrs. Solórzano at 805-482-4608. - Prescription medication while on campus if your child requires prescription medication during school hours and you would like assistance from School staff in providing this mediation to your child, please contact Ms. Sandy at 805-482-4608.